 Everything I learnt during this one workshop made me curious to learn more about Design Principles such as Design Thinking, and I began to read a lot of articles, to watch movies and to read books about it.
 Curiously, most of the content was authored & published by User Experience (“UX”) Designers and User Interface (“UI”) Designers.

 So, as I learnt more about Design principles, I also learnt what the tasks of UX & UI Designers are and realized, that this is what I'd like to do one day.

-Beginning in 2016, I became more aware of the ecological and ethical problems that the production of our everyday objects, such as food and clothing, is causing: I began to understand that big brands in the fast-fashion industry exploit humans on a large scale and that the animal agriculture industry exploits and kills more than 50 billion animals every year.
-When I learnt that these industries are also one of the biggest global polluters, I started to search for and adapt to better alternatives, such as fair fashion, second-hand items & veganism.
+From 2016 onwards, I became more aware of the ethical and ecological disasters that the industries behind our everyday items, services and food items are causing.
+I began to understand better how fashion brands exploit humans in the fast-fashion sector on a large scale.
+How the animal agriculture industry feeds, exploits and kills more than 50 billion animals every year – when the plants that are being fed to animals would be enough to provide all humans on earth.
+When I learnt that these industries are also among the biggest global polluters, I started to search for and adapt to better alternatives, such as fair fashion, second-hand shopping & veganism.

 These learnings also motivated me to help "alternative" platforms & businesses that are making an ethical or ecological impact as a Freelance UX & UI Designer in the Summer of 2020.